pietrobolcato/ai-song-contest/readme.md

 pip install -r requirements.txt
 ```

+If you want to use the pre-trained model on a sequence length of 60, it is downloadable here: https://drive.google.com/open?id=1J3C_XbGr64u5RVRT5XwjDZWow7YZBlCx

 ## Run the project

 The file *main.py* provides an interface to run all the functionalities of the project.
 The list of available commands is accessible by calling: